dmeoli/OnlineRetail/README.md

 under the supervision of prof.
 [Anna Monreale](http://pages.di.unipi.it/amonreale/).

-A project consists in data analysis based on the use of data mining tools.
+The project consists in data analysis based on the use of data mining tools.
 The project has to be performed by a team of 2/3 students.
 It has to be performed by using Python.
 The guidelines require to address specific tasks and results must be reported in a unique paper.
 The total length of this paper must be max 20 pages of text